GareBear99/ARC-Fusion_Engine/README.md

 # ARC-Core

 **Adaptive Reasoning Core** is a deterministic event-and-decision kernel for ingesting signals, resolving entities, building graph state, managing cases, simulating proposals, handling geospatial overlays, and enforcing authority-gated execution.
+Inspired by ARC from the TV series 'Continuum'

 This repository is the **system-of-record layer** in the wider Gary Doman ecosystem.
 It is the kernel that future operator surfaces, visualization layers, autonomous runtimes, archive systems, and Synth-grade cognition interfaces are meant to sit on top of.